nicolasdeffense/eo-toolbox/markdown/gee_vector.md

 var roi = ee.FeatureCollection("users/nicolasdeffense/extent_roi_32631")
 ```

+## Datasets present in Google Earth engine

-Or you can use the datasets present in Google Earth engine.
+You can also use the datasets present in Google Earth engine.
 For instance, the [FAO *Global Administrative Unit Layers*](https://developers.google.com/earth-engine/datasets/tags/fao) (GAUL) compiles and disseminates the best available information on administrative units for all the countries in the world, providing a contribution to the standardization of the spatial dataset representing administrative units.
 Check this [website](https://data.apps.fao.org/catalog/dataset/gaul-codes) to easily find the code of the country/region you want to work on.

 ```js